KevinHake/randnumthing/Readme.md

      ```

 3. C++ setup/build:
-   - Ensure you have a C and C++ compiler installed with modern C++ support (C++20 or newer).
+   - Ensure you have a C and C++ compiler installed with modern C++ support (C++17 or newer).
 For the record I used gcc 14.2.1 and GNU make 4.4.1.
-   - Run `./build.sh` from the root of the repository.
+   - Run `./build.sh` from the root of the repository (it's written for bash).
 This just calls gcc in a couple of one-liners, and outputs the executable "server" to the same directory.

 ## Running
 Here's how to run the example once you've followed the previous steps: